merin86/arholma/README.md

 ![Wireframe](documentation/supp-images/wireframe.jpg)

 - Colour
     - The main color used in the project can be seen below.
 It is a dull green color to give a calm and harmonious impression.
 In addition to this, only black and white have been used, as well as a grayer scale for shadows.
+On the hostel page, a light blue background was used on small screens.

     ![Colour](documentation/supp-images/color.jpg)